e-zz/logseq-pdf-extract/README.md

 ## ⚙ Settings

+#### `search_delay`

+To optimize the performance and avoid unnecessary queries by the responsive search panel, we add some delay here.
+It forces to wait for a specified duration after the user stops typing in the search box before initiating a new search in Zotero.
+This delay ensures that the system doesn't trigger a search with every keystroke, thereby reducing unnecessary load.
+However, if your Zotero library has a relatively small number of items, you're welcome to reduce the delay duration as much as you like.

 #### `insert_button`: insert PDF open button when importing Zotero items

 Turn this on and you'll get a button to open a PDF every time you import an item from Zotero that has a PDF attached.
 If an item has more than one PDF, you'll get more than one button.